-We incurred expenses in transactions with unconsolidated affiliates of \$153.9 million , \$156.1 million and \$140.3 million for 2018, 2017 and 2016, respectively, primarily related to Overland Pass Pipeline Company and Northern Border Pipeline.
-Accounts payable to our equity-method investees at December 31, 2018 and 2017, was \$14.7 million and \$13.6 million , respectively.
+We incurred expenses in transactions with unconsolidated affiliates of \$164.7 million, \$153.9 million and \$156.1 million for 2019, 2018 and 2017, respectively, primarily related to Overland Pass Pipeline and Northern Border Pipeline.
+Accounts payable to our equity-method investees at December 31, 2019 and 2018, were \$13.5 million and \$14.7 million, respectively.

 Northern Border Pipeline - The Northern Border Pipeline partnership agreement provides that distributions to Northern Border Pipeline's partners are to be made on a pro rata basis according to each partner's percentage interest.
 The Northern Border Pipeline Management Committee determines the amount and timing of such distributions.
 Any changes to, or suspension of, the cash distribution policy of Northern Border Pipeline requires the unanimous approval of the Northern Border Pipeline Management Committee.
-Cash distributions are equal to 100 percent of distributable cash flow as determined from Northern Border Pipeline's financial statements based upon EBITDA less interest expense and maintenance capital expenditures.
+Cash distributions are equal to 100% of distributable cash flow as determined from Northern Border Pipeline's financial statements based upon EBITDA less interest expense and maintenance capital expenditures.
 Loans or other advances from Northern Border Pipeline to its partners or affiliates are prohibited under its credit agreement.
-In 2018, we made no contributions to Northern Border Pipeline.
+In 2019 and 2018, we made no contributions to Northern Border Pipeline.
 In 2017, we made equity contributions of \$83 million to Northern Border Pipeline.

 Northern Border Pipeline entered into a settlement with shippers that was approved by the FERC in February 2018.
-The settlement provides for tiered rate reductions beginning January 1, 2018, that will reduce tariff rates 12.5 percent by January 2020, compared with previous tariff rates and requires new rates to be established by January 2024.
+The settlement provides for tiered rate reductions beginning January 1, 2018, that reduced tariff rates 12.5% by January 2020, compared with previous tariff rates and requires new rates to be established by January 2024.
 We do not expect the impact of lower tariff rates on Northern Border Pipeline's earnings and cash distributions to be material to us.